 We know that sales coaching is an important part of sales management.
-It helps your reps become better salespeople, improves their skills, increases their engagement with your organization and of course improves your topline revenue.
+It helps your reps become better salespeople overall, improves their skills, increases their engagement with your organization and, of course, improves your topline revenue.
 Studies have found that effective sales coaching programs can improve sales reps’ performance by up to 20%.
-But many managers don’t know how to coach well.
-They may have been great sales reps, but just because they’ve been promoted into a management role doesn’t mean they’re equipped to perform it.
+But many managers actually don’t know how to coach well.
+Despite their abundance of experience as a rep, the promotion to a management role doesn’t always come hand-in-hand with specialized training.

-Effective sales coaching isn’t about auditing your reps activities every now and again, or giving them some in-person feedback every once in awhile.
-It’s about building a regular cadence to provide useful, insightful and specific coaching on areas that the individual rep actually needs help in.
-After all, coaching sales reps can be tricky for a sales coach because each individual has different areas that they need to work on.
+Effective sales coaching isn’t about occasionally auditing your reps’ activities, or giving some in-person feedback every once in a while, but about building a regular cadence to provide useful, insightful and specific coaching in areas where individual reps need help.
+After all, coaching sales reps can be tricky for management because each individual has unique areas that they excel and others where they need extra guidance.

 Look in the “too hard” basket

-Another issue that all of us deal with at one point in time or another is “avoidance”.
-If something is difficult to do, or you simply don’t know where to start, it’s much easier to put it in the “too hard” basket and forget about it until something bad happens.
-And that’s a problem.
+Another issue that all sales leaders deal with at one point or another is “avoidance”.
+If something is difficult to do, or someone simply doesn’t know where to start, it’s much easier to put it in the “too hard” basket and forget about it until something bad happens.

-Trying to coach sales reps only in adversity, like when they’ve just lost a big deal, is hard work for both the manager and the rep. After all, no one wants attention just because they haven’t done their best, and coaching isn’t about yelling at someone for not performing at their best.
+Trying to coach sales reps only in adversity, like when they’ve just lost a big deal, is hard for both the manager and the rep. After all, no one wants attention just because they haven’t done their best, and coaching isn’t about yelling at someone for not performing.
 It’s about encouraging and developing reps to be their best.

-That’s why it’s important to ensure sales managers are given the tools and skills they need to coach, so they have no excuse not to coach proactively rather than reactively.
+That’s why it’s sales leadership coaching is so necessary; it’s important to ensure sales managers are coached to provide their teams with the skills and behaviors they need, proactively rather than reactively.

-Before we get into the detail of how to help your sales managers learn how to coach, it’s important to differentiate between coaching, training and managing.
+Before we get into the detail of how to help your sales managers learn how to coach their reps, it’s important to differentiate between coaching, training, and managing.

 - Management is about overseeing things and making sure they stay on track.